MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorials/use-aggregation-functions.md

 ## Next steps

-Now that you're familiar with common query operators and aggregation functions, go on to learn about some common and useful calculations.
+Now that you're familiar with common query operators and aggregation functions, go on to the next tutorial to explore common use cases.

 > [!div class="nextstepaction"]
 > [Explore common use cases](explore-common-use-cases.md)